-The Pueblos of Pojoaque, Nambe, San Ildefonso and Tesuque were invited to public meetings.
-The Pueblo of Pojoaque indicated that they were in the process of updating their own hazard mitigation plan.
+The Pueblos of Pojoaque, Nambe, and Tesuque were coordinated with through invitations to pubic/stakeholder meetings.
+A representative of the Pueblo of Pojoaque attended the northern region public meeting.

 Planning Step 3: Coordinate with Other Departments and Agencies

 Early in the planning process, the HMPC determined that data collection, mitigation strategy development, and plan approval would be greatly enhanced by inviting other local, state and federal agencies and organizations to participate in the process.
 The following groups were invited to participate or provide input into the planning process based on their involvement in hazard mitigation planning, knowledge of hazards, their status as a land manager in the County, and/or their interest as a neighboring jurisdiction.